Frequently Asked Questions

 All of our translators adhere to the AUSIT Code of Ethics, which set the standards of ethics for translators and interpreters in Australia.
-As such, our translators follow AUSIT’s 9 general principles of professional conduct, confidentiality, competence, impartiality, accuracy, clarity of role boundaries, maintaining professional relationships, professional development, and professional solidarity.
+As such, our translators follow AUSIT’s nine general principles of: professional conduct, confidentiality, competence, impartiality, accuracy, clarity of role boundaries, maintaining professional relationships, professional development, and professional solidarity.

 Each document is handled in strict confidence by an experienced project manager.

 Here at Translation Bound, only experienced NAATI accredited translators will ever handle your documents.
 We believe that quality translations only come from the best in the business, so that is exactly what we provide our clients with.
 This helps ensure our clients receive the best quality translations with fast turnarounds, that remain 100% confidential.